goatstone/Rumi/README.md

 Tokenized Stones of Peru — Provenance, Compliance, and Cultural Storytelling on Hedera.

----

-## 📖 Project Identity
 The word **“Rumi”** is Quechua (the language of the Inca Empire) for *stone*.
-Rumi represents the tokenization of stones from Peru, blending cultural heritage with modern technology.
+Rumi represents the tokenization of stones and minerals from Peru, blending cultural heritage with modern technology.

----

-## ⚖️ Compliance as a Core Strength
+## ⚖️ Compliance
-Establishing gems, semi‑precious stones, and minerals as **Real World Assets (RWAs)** ensures their provenance is immutable and verifiable.
+Establishing gems, semi‑precious stones, and minerals as **Real World Assets (RWAs)** ensures their provenance information is immutable and verifiable.

-Peruvian law requires that the origin of any gem or mineral be legally sourced.
+Peruvian law requires that the origin of any gem or mineral be legally sourced and documented.
 By placing stones on the blockchain, Rumi ensures compliance with this requirement.
 Each tokenized stone establishes its uniqueness and source, giving buyers confidence in how and where the stone was sourced.

+## 💻 Online Platform

-An online platform displaying these stones improves visibility and increases the potential for sales.
-The objective of the Rumi project is to establish the **tokenization and display of stones originating from Peru**.
+An online platform displaying Rumi stones or minerals improves visibility and increases the potential for sales.
+Buyers can connect their digital wallets to the platform and purchase Rumi NFTs directly, using supported cryptocurrencies.
+Each transaction is recorded on Hedera, ensuring compliance, provenance, and transparent routing of payments to artisans and treasury accounts.

-**Relevant References:**
-- Ley General de Minería (DS Nº 014-92-EM)   ([ Ley General de Minería](https://wimperu.org/publicaciones/texto-unico-ordenado-de-la-ley-general-de-mineria/)) — Peru’s General Mining Law
-- [Exportemos Portal (PROMPERÚ)](https://www.exportemos.pe) — Official portal for Peruvian exports

----

 ## ✨ Mounted Stones & Stone Cuts
 Rumi also recognizes the artistry of how stones are presented.
 Many gems are mounted in handcrafted settings and cut in specific ways that add cultural and artistic value.
 Rumi NFTs capture these details by embedding mount and cut information directly into metadata.